alvisxp/AWS-MLS/Modeling.md

 ### RL in Sagemaker
 - uses a DL framework with Tensorflow and MXNet
-- supports Intel Coarch and Ray Rllib toolkits
+- supports Intel Coach and Ray Rllib toolkits
 - custom, open-source or commerical environments:
 	- MATLAB, Simulink
 	- PyBullet, AWS RoboMaker, Amazon Sumerian